-If you know me or have at least listened to me talk about Egypt a little bit, you’ll know that I’m a HUGE proponent of using one of the few Western-controlled tour operations.
-Whether you’re with a small group or have arranged a private escort through a legitimate Western tour company, that’s the way to go in Egypt.
-I personally hate tour groups when I travel, but there are a few places where I absolutely recognize the enormous value added by sticking to a small group tour and Egypt is one of those places.
+If you know me or have at least listened to me talk about Egypt a little bit, you’ll know that I’m a HUGE proponent of using one of the few Western-run companies.
+Whether you’re with a small group or have arranged a private escort through a legitimate tour company, that’s the way to go in Egypt.
+I personally hate tour groups when I travel, but there are a few places where I absolutely recognize the enormous value added by sticking to a small group tour – or better yet a custom private one just for you and your peeps – and Egypt is one of those places.

 This is not so much because of the safety issue, but more so because there are a billion and one ways in which people will try to rip you off in Egypt.
 It’s just the nature of highly touristic places that are also developing countries and have very impoverished populations.
 There is SO much to see and do in Egypt and it’s a journey to get there, and we all just want to make sure you have the trip of a lifetime and enjoy every minute.

 The thing that pisses me off more than anything and is just such a shame is when I see someone getting hassled or pestered to the point that it causes a confrontation or an incident because the hasslers just won’t let up.
 Having an experience like that can be scary and get your blood boiling, and it can at least ruin your day if not sometimes an entire trip.
 Those situations are so easy to avoid if you know what you’re looking for and know how to get rid of the hasslers, and that’s why having someone with you who knows Egypt is critical.